Thairo Estrada Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in the league.
+- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs have a 4.07 team ERA that ranks 12th among all MLB pitching staffs.
+- The Cubs' 4.00 team ERA ranks 10th across all MLB pitching staffs.

-- The Cubs surrender the third-fewest home runs in baseball (61 total, one per game).
+- The Cubs give up the third-fewest home runs in baseball (61 total, one per game).

-- Hendricks (0-2) takes the mound for the Cubs in his fourth start of the season.
-He has a 4.70 ERA in 15 1/3 innings pitched, with 12 strikeouts.

-- His most recent appearance was on Tuesday against the San Diego Padres, when the righty went six innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.